 The number of locations and tea bags is growing, please check the list of acknowledgements and the map to see where tea is, and has been buried, respectively.
-In 2016, people promised us to bury tea on over 1500 locations.
+Early 2017 we counted the number of participating location to be around 2000 locations.

 When did the project start and how long will it run?

 The project started in 2010 and will last at least until 2020.